wcmaart/dashboard/README.md

 + Sign up to [Auth0](https://auth0.com)
 + Create an account on [Cloudinary](https://cloudinary.com/console)

-...I advice setting up a "developer" and "production" version of each of the above, unless you intend on running _just_ a developer version or _just_ a production version.
+...I advise setting up a "developer" and "production" version of each of the above, unless you intend on running _just_ a developer version or _just_ a production version.
 And hey, staging too if you wish.

 ### Starting in development